aws-amplify/discord-bot/CONTRIBUTING.md

 const commands = [giverole, sample]
 ```

-From the project root, install dependencies with `yarn install`, restart the dev server, and sync commands.
+From the project root, install dependencies with `yarn install`, restart the dev server (`yarn dev`), and sync commands.

 **NOTE**: allow about 30 minutes for commands to show in Discord